openmm/openmm-ml/examples/mace/README.md

 ```

-## Examples
+## Example
-There are three examples:
-- [run_mace.py](run_mace.py) runs a small molecule with pure MACE ML potential.
-- [run_mace_mixed.py](run_mace_mixed.py) runs a small molecule in a water box where the small molecule's intra-molecular forces use MACE and the rest of the system in MM.
-- [run_water_box.py](run_water_box.py) runs a water box with pure MACE ML potential.
+There is an example which runs a simulation of an alanine dipeptide molecule using a MACE model trained on the ANI-1x dataset from https://doi.org/10.1063/5.0155322.
+It is avaible as a python script [`run_mace.py`](run_mace.py) and a Jupyter notebook [`run_mace.ipynb`](run_mace.ipynb) which can be run on Colab.

 ## References
-The example pre-trained model is from here: https://github.com/jharrymoore/mace-openmm/tree/main/tests/example_data
+The example pre-trained model is from https://doi.org/10.1063/5.0155322 avaiable to download at https://github.com/ACEsuit/mace/blob/docs/docs/examples/ANI_trained_MACE.zip.

 The MACE repo is here: https://github.com/ACEsuit/mace